Duror: Duror Parish Church

 In 1826, the first Telford Parliamentary church was built in Duror.
-Since the Reformation, a statuary procedure was in place in the Parliament of the United Kingdom to build new churches which was overseen by the Commission for Plantation of Kirks.
+Since the Reformation, a statutory procedure was put in place in the Parliament of the United Kingdom to build new churches which was overseen by the Commission for Plantation of Kirks.
 The Church of Scotland had been petitioning to build new churches, but the responsibility to pay for new churches lay with the Heritor, but costs proved prohibitive.
-In an attempt to meet the Heritor costs halfway, the Additional Places of Worship in the Highlands Act 1823 was passed by parliament, which provided £50000 to build not more than 40 churches in the Highlands, with an annual stipend of £120.
+In an attempt to meet the Heritor costs halfway, the Additional Places of Worship in the Highlands Act 1823 was passed by parliament, which provided £50,000 to build not more than 40 churches in the Highlands, with an annual stipend of £120.
 Eventually 32 were built with 41 Manses built.
-Thomas Telford, the Scottish civil engineer, architect and stonemason, and a noted road, bridge and canal builder was employed to built the churches, choosing Duror as the first location.
-Telford employed the architect, William Thomson who designed the churches, with the stipulation that not more than £1500 was to be spent on each church.
+Thomas Telford, the Scottish civil engineer, architect and stonemason, and a noted road, bridge and canal builder was employed to build the churches, choosing Duror as the first location.
+Telford employed the architect, William Thomson who designed the churches, with the stipulation that not more than £1,500 was to be spent on each church.
 Telford managed the task by establish six districts and assigning men to each district.
 The churches had a classic T-Shape and oblong plan, either one or two storey, adaptable to the local site, and using local materials.
 In May 1933, the General Assembly of the Church of Scotland passed an act which provided Quoad sacra parish, i.e. territorial districts which the churches would have spiritual jurisdiction.
 The church in Duror has a healthy congregation.

 The efforts were negated though by the Highland Clearances and disruption of 1843 which left churches stranded in remote locations with none or very few in the congregation.